 Have you ever wondered about a loved one’s touch and how it seems to calm and reassure?
 Consider a parent holding a scared or hurting child, or a comforting hug from a spouse.
-While touch may be the stuff of folklore, there is research to support the mysterious power it has.
+While touch may be the stuff of folklore, there is research to support its power.

-Who hasn’t felt stress visiting the doctor, getting blood drawn for routine screenings or visiting the hospital for a test like an MRI?
-It begs the question that if touch is so beneficial in helping us feel better, why isn’t it used more in the medical industry?
+Who hasn’t felt stress visiting the doctor, getting blood drawn for routine screenings, or visiting the hospital for a test like an MRI?
+But if touch is so beneficial in helping us feel better, why isn’t it used more in the medical industry?